skip to content

 Late Expenditure Correction – A correction made as described above, but done more than 90 days from the date of the original charge.

-2. Is parking stuff temporarily on another sponsored award (not okay)
+2. Parking charges temporarily on another sponsored account

-4. Is just trying to spend to zero without sufficient justification (not okay)
+4. Is trying to spend to zero without sufficient justification

 This rule applies to salary, fringe, materials and supplies, equipment, travel - all costing categories.